-You might wonder why should you invest in Real Estate Investment Trusts and what exactly can you gain by doing so?
-Historically, Real Estate Investment Trusts have offered the investors many benefits like competitive long-term performance, substantial stable dividend yields, liquidity, transparency as well as portfolio diversification.
+You might wonder why should you invest in Real Estate Investment Trusts, and what exactly can you gain by doing so?
+Historically, Real Estate Investment Trusts have offered the investors many benefits like long-term competitive performance, substantial stable dividend yields, liquidity, transparency, as well as portfolio diversification.
 These are all the perks that an investor can enjoy if they invest in it.

 What are REITs?

 When you invest in REITs, you get to own and operate real estate properties whereby these properties would then be leased out to tenants for rental income.
-As these investors are now the co-owners, they can get access to the rental income for the properties that they have invested which is the distribution yield.
-The distribution yield is basically the earnings that you get back from investing.
-As the value of the property assets that they have increases, they are also entitled to gain capital benefit from the increase.
+As these investors are now the co-owners, they can get access to the rental income for the properties that they have invested, which is the distribution yield.
+The distribution yield is the earnings that you get back from investing.
+As the value of the property assets that they have increased, they are also entitled to gain capital benefit from the increase.

 So, why should you invest in REITs?
-If you want to generate a dividend stream that is stable as well as to enjoy the benefits of gradual increase of appreciation in property value, then REITs would be the best decision for you.
+If you want to generate a dividend stream that is stable as well as to enjoy the benefits of a gradual increase of appreciation in property value, then REITs would be the best decision for you.

 So, what are some of the REITs that you have heard of?
 Well, regardless if you’re a newbie in investments, you would be no stranger to some of these famous landmarks owned or managed by REITs.

 - It is also noteworthy to mention that the famous Marina Bay Financial Centre is owned by REIT.
-Suntec Reit owns this landmark with a total of 33% ownership, and currently also has ownership on seven other landmark buildings with a value of almost $10 billion.
+Suntec Reit owns this landmark with a total of 33% ownership, and currently also has property on seven other landmark buildings with a value of almost $10 billion.